 The AVX features a softer feel than any other premium golf ball we’ve tested.
-Primarily due to the thin cover, the AVX offers more response after impact than comparable golf balls at this price point.
+Primarily due to the thin cover, the AVX offers more response after impact than comparable balls at this price point.

 While feel may not be something you think is important, when it comes to the short game, having confidence in the shot you’re making and knowing how to execute it can be the difference in making the jump to lower scores.

-Key Feature #7: Optimized with Low Compression
+7. Optimized with Low Compression

-Golf balls, like the AVX, hold a lower compression rating, making them more accessible by intermediate golfers.
+Balls, like the AVX, hold a lower compression rating, making them more accessible by intermediate golfers.
 While that smaller rating doesn’t necessarily reduce its appeal to low handicappers with high-speed swings, it does minimize any expected distance improvements.

 There aren’t many mid compression premium golf balls on the market featuring lower trajectory like the AVX, so having this golf ball can definitely increase the distance and consistency of the game of mid handicappers.

-Key Feature #8: Better Suited for Moderate Swing Speeds
+8. Better Suited for Moderate Swing Speeds

 If you are a high-speed swinger (say over 105 MPH), the AVX might not give you a dramatically longer average drive or noticeable extra distance with your irons.